-The following Front End Developer resume guide and example will help you write a resume that highlights your experience and qualifications in the best possible way.
+The following Front End Developer resume guide will help you write a resume that highlights your experience and qualifications in the best possible way.
 Further, we provide you with a few bonus tips in the end, so be sure to read on to receive valuable tips and resume hacks.

 A professional structured resume is as important as ever.